beginning of content

 In the nutrition information panel, sugars are listed under 'carbohydrates'.
 It will often show the amount of sugar:

-The amount of sugar per 100g is an easy way to compare sugar content in products.
-For example, if one cereal brand has 10g of sugar per 100g and another has 5g of sugar per 100g, the second option may be the better one.
+The amount of sugar per 100g is an easy way to compare the sugar content in products.
+For example, if one cereal brand has 10g of sugar per 100g and another has 5g of sugar per 100g, the second option is a lower sugar option.

 The amount of sugar per serve shows how much sugar you will consume in one suggested serve of the product.
 This includes both naturally occurring and added sugar.